gmaitland/Fetch---iOS-Coding-Challenge/README.md

 --
 Project Use:
 The user is shown an alphabetically sorted list of meals in the Desset category.
-When the user selects a meal, they are taken to a detailed view that displays the meal name, instructinos, and ingredients/measurements.
+When the user selects a meal, they are taken to a detailed view that displays the meal name, instructions, and ingredients/measurements.

 --
 Project Build: